mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Because this is my first time building a server rack, I'm walking you through how I approached it as a beginner so you can understand my thought process.

-### No affiliate links
+### No conflict of interest

 Most posts about homelab are funded by affiliate links.
+I'm not getting paid by anyone or receiving any free products.

 Some of them give helpful information regardless, but affiliate links make the author inherently biased.
 They have a vested interest in you purchasing more expensive gear because they make more money that way.
 They also have an interest in directing you to merchants that pay them the most rather than the merchants that serve customers best.